jesrui/althttpd-mirror/althttpd.md

      are allowed.
 Any HTTP request results in a 404 Not Found error.
      The https-only line normally occurs after an http-redirect line.

+  *  <b>strict-transport-security</b> <i>SECONDS...</i>

+     In HTTP mode (but not HTTPS), a single line of this form adds the Strict-Transport-Security response header.
+Its value is the header's _max-age_ value (time in seconds) plus any optional semicolon-delimited flags for the header. e.g. _31536000;
+     includeSubdomains_.
+If no value is set, a default time is used and no optional flags are set.
+Note that this must come _before_ an "anyone" entry (see below).
+If this would ostensibly be the only directive in the file then it must be followed by an "anyone" line or else authentication is considered to have failed.

   *  <b>realm</b> <i>NAME</i>

      A single line of this form establishes the "realm" for basic